 For applications from -270°C to 1000°C

 We custom design high-performance vacuum insulation to enhance your application’s overall thermal performance.
 Our engineers work with you to develop a holistic understanding of your application, considering everything from component-level parameters to system-level parameters.
 Design is a crucial step in the vacuum insulation engineering process.
 Design factors include temperature, geometry, pressure, vibration, structural load, other stresses, and environmental factors.
-Our goal is to deliver unique, powerful insulation solutions to help your application achieve optimal thermal energy efficiency.
+Our goal is to deliver unique, powerful insulation solutions to help your application reduce heat loss and achieve optimal thermal energy efficiency.

 Insulon® is built with corrosion-resistant metals including stainless steel, Inconel, and other alloys.
 Materials can be selected to fulfill food-grade or medical-grade insulation requirements.
 Our R&D department is actively researching ceramic Insulon®.

 Insulon® components are available in lengths up to approximately 4 feet.
 Individual segments can be joined with couplings to make longer assemblies.
 Diameters can range from hypodermic needle gauge sizing up to approximately 1 foot.